Sam Diaz | 7-minute read

 Update: On July 25, DLCD, on behalf of Governor Kotek, announced it is pausing the rulemaking process on farm stands.
 Read their statement here.

 Farm stands are an option for farmers to connect with the community through direct sales from the farm property.
-Right now, the Department of Land Conservation and Development (DLCD) is undergoing a process to clarify what types of activities are allowed under a farm stand permit in Oregon.
+The state’s land use agency, the Department of Land Conservation and Development (DLCD), is undergoing a process to clarify what types of activities are allowed under a farm stand permit in Oregon.
 The process is policy-heavy and the current rules are vague.
-Here is our breakdown of what the proposed rules are suggesting, what farm stand activities would be affected if the rules are adopted, and what will remain untouched.

 The bottom line

-• The proposed rule revisions apply only to new farm stand permits.
+The proposed rule revisions apply only to new farm stand permits.

-• DLCD is not proposing any new permits or fees.
+DLCD is not proposing any new permits or fees, just clarifying what does and does not need a permit.

-Farm use, farm stand, and agritourism statutes exist to ensure activities on EFU-zoned land remain related to agriculture, and that the nonfarm uses allowed do not negatively impact surrounding farm operations.
+Farm use, farm stand, and agritourism statutes exist to ensure activities on exclusive farm use land remain related to agriculture, and that the nonfarm uses allowed do not negatively impact surrounding farm operations.
 Agricultural land is also taxed at a lower rate than commercial or residential in order to make farming more accessible for farmers.
 Nonfarm commercial operations should not qualify for the tax breaks that farms do.

 Why do the rules need to be clarified?
 Who is asking for this process?